Bear spray: Legality

 A 2016 poster campaign promotes carrying bear spray in Yellowstone National Park.

 Bear spray is legal across the United States.
-It can be purchased even in Hawaii, New York, or Massachusetts, where standard pepper sprays are illegal unless bought locally from certified firearms dealers or pharmacists.
-In Canada, while legal for use against bears, bear spray is a prohibited weapon if intended to be used against humans.
+It can be purchased even in Hawaii and New York where standard pepper sprays are illegal unless bought from certified firearms dealers or pharmacists.
+In Canada, while legal for use against bears, bear spray is prohibited if intended to be used against humans.

-While bear spray is illegal in some U.S. National Parks, visitors to the backcountry areas of Glacier and Yellowstone National Parks are encouraged to carry it.
-The Alaska Department of Natural Resources website says: "Most people who hike in Alaska's wilderness don't carry a weapon.
-They know that the best defense is common sense.
-Traveling and camping carefully are all that they need."
-They advise those seeking greater protection to opt for bear spray, saying: "This incapacitating spray teaches bears a lesson without permanently maiming them."
+Visitors to the backcountry areas of Glacier and Yellowstone National Parks are encouraged to carry it.
+The Alaska Department of Natural Resources website advises those seeking protection to, at minimum, if not carrying a firearm, at least carry bear spray, saying: "This incapacitating spray teaches bears a lesson without permanently maiming them."

-Bear sprays are considered a pesticide in the U.S. and must be registered with the EPA.
 The capsaicin in products sold in the U.S. are regulated by the EPA, under the FIFRA act by Congress.